MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-Authentication.md

 # FHIR Connector Authentication

-FHIR servers typically [use OAuth authentication](https://www.hl7.org/fhir/security.html#authentication).
-There are also publicly accessible test servers (e.g. https://vonk.fire.ly, http://test.fhir.org/r4, or http://)
+This article explains authenticated access to FHIR servers using the FHIR Power Query Connector.
+The connector supports anonymous access to publicly accessible FHIR server and authenticated access to FHIR servers using Azure Active Directory authentication.
+The [Azure API for FHIR](https://docs.microsoft.com/azure/healthcare-apis) is secured with Azure Active Directory.

 ## Anonymous Access